0ranki/headless_vnc/README.md

 - For other DMs you can find instructions online

 ### Test that everything is working so far
-- Reboot and see that you get logged in correctly to an Xorg session with the display still connected
+- Reboot and see that you get logged in correctly to an Xorg session with the display still connected.
+If you already disconnected the monitor, SSH in and check that your user is logged in on tty :0

 ### Set up `x11vnc`
 - install `x11vnc` if you haven't already